About the course

 Throughout the year you will be very well supported.
 We are keen to see each individual trainee working to achieve the very best and enjoying success in their chosen career.
 We know professional development is a two way process.
 As such we will listen to you, work to identify your own development needs and support you in meeting your targets.

 Towards the end of the Programme of training, trainees will be fully supported to seek and obtain employment.
-We currently have a 100% conversion rate from trainees who complete the course into full time employment, with the vast majority being employed in the local area.

 Our interview day will be supported by staff from our Partnership schools and the day consists of the following tasks: